-Emergencies happen when you least expect it.
-Just last week, my husband sent me a short text,
+Emergencies happen when you least expect them.
+My husband sent me a short text a few years ago,

 My stomach sank.
-He took the truck to our mechanic because a light came on on the dashboard.
+He took the truck to our mechanic because a dashboard light came on.
 We were hoping for an easy (and inexpensive) fix, and we were certainly not expecting this news.

 But the truth is, we have the money.
 Our emergency fund has saved us countless times and it will save us once again with the truck.
 And while I don’t like parting with our money, I am grateful that this repair won’t send us into financial distress.

 How would you pay for an unexpected car repair?
-If you can’t answer with the word, CASH, then please, set yourself up for success and build your emergency fund.
+If you can’t answer with the word, CASH, then please, set yourself up for success and build an emergency fund.

 Follow these three action steps and the list of ideas below to find the cash for your fund.